FlowFuse/website/src/handbook/peopleops/leave.md

 manager updated on your health, and let them know what FlowFuse can do for you to aid in your recovery.

+Please log the days you're out in the team calendar so the rest of the company understands you're unavailable.

 ## Parental Leave

 If you live in a country where a statutory Parental Leave benefit is available,